WERimagin/NQG_Interrogative_Phrases/README.md

 This repository is the implementation of the paper of Neural Question Generation using interrogative phrases at INLG 2019.
 This code is based on [the OpenNMT project](https://github.com/OpenNMT/OpenNMT) and the [Pytorch-BERT](https://github.com/huggingface/pytorch-transformers)

+Notice: We use torch==1.1.0 and cuda==9.1.85 .
+If your cuda (or cudnn) version is different from it, this code may not work due to the compatibility with pytorch.

 ## Requirement

     pip install -r requirements.txt